BrycenGit/stock-market/readme.md

 ## Known Bugs

 There is a limit to data when using the free version on iex cloud.
-This product calls on many data points so to run stably you will need to have a paid account wiht iex cloud.
+This product calls on many data points so to run stably you will need to have a paid account with iex cloud.

 ## Support and contact details